 For employers, having processes in place can help to minimise the risk of CV fraud.

-Inflated job titles – there are obvious red flags when a candidate has been promoted very quickly and the titles keep getting more senior over a short time.
-Experienced recruiters will also be able to pick that up and probe more deeply.
+There are usually obvious red flags when a candidate has been promoted very quickly and the titles keep getting more senior over a short time.
+Experienced recruiters should also be able to pick up on inflated job titles and probe more deeply.

-• Dates do not add up – ask the applicant about the months in which they began and ended working with an employer.
+If dates on a CV do not ‘add up’, ask the applicant about the months in which they began and ended working with an employer.
 Generally candidates who write only the years only to be hiding short durations or gaps.
 Question the applicant about their previous employments in detail.

-• Body language speaks volumes – whilst the candidate thinks they can pull off their false claims, their body language will give away their discomfort at the questions being asked.
+Body language also speaks volumes.
+Whilst the candidate thinks they can pull off their false claims, their body language will give away their discomfort at the questions being asked.

-• Implement a policy to deal with dishonest candidates and employees and publish it on job advertisements or a career website.
+Finally, implement a policy to deal with dishonest candidates and employees, and make this available as part of your recruitment communications, such as links on job advertisements or a career website.

 As employer solutions lawyers, DavidsonMorris bring together expertise in employment law and HR.
 For advice on vetting employees or investigating suspicions that an employee has lied, speak to our experts.